dpkpandey/fishdetect/README.md

 ```bash
 This project is done in Humpty Doo Barramundi as a Research and Development project, thanks to all helping hands
 ```

+For improvements or contributions, feel free to submit a pull request!